Nuclear Chemistry: The Mysteries of Atomic Nuclei

 • Nuclear chemistry involves the study of atomic nuclei and their interactions.

-• Atomic structure and radioactivity are key concepts in understanding nuclear chemistry.
+• Atomic structure and radioactivity are key concepts in understanding this chemistry.

 • Nuclear reactions can be classified into different types, including fission and fusion.